Edit Content

 The honeypot method is another invisible way to protect your contact forms from spam.
 It hides a field in the code of your form that’s invisible to human visitors but is visible to spambots because they’re usually looking at the code of your form.
 These spambots are tricked into thinking it’s a valid form, so they fill it out.
 But your form knows that this field is the honeypot and rejects any submissions filled out (or when they’re filled out incorrectly, depending on how you’ve set it up).

-Site visitors love it because it removes some of the friction they might feel when they see a challenge question, increasing your form submission rates.
+Site visitors love it because it reduces some of the friction they might feel when they encounter a challenging question, thereby increasing your form submission rates.
 There’s also the warm, secure feeling they get when they see the Google terms of service badge, which is the only thing they see when you enable this method on your form.

 WPForms enables the honeypot method by default, so check your specific form builder’s settings in WordPress to make sure it’s enabled.